wp-plugins/shorter-links/readme.txt

 === Plugin Name ===
 Contributors: akrabat
 Donate link: http://akrabat.com
-Tags: revcanonical links url shorter shorturl
-Requires at least: 2.5
+Tags: revcanonical links url shorter shorturl shortlink Requires at least: 2.5
-Tested up to: 2.9
+Tested up to: 3.0.1
-Stable tag: 1.5
+Stable tag: 1.8.2

-This plugin creates rel="shorturl" link with a shorter URL in it, along with an appropriate Link HTTP header.
+This plugin creates rel="shortlink" link with a shorter URL in it, along with an appropriate Link HTTP header.

 == Description ==

-The **Shorter Links** WordPress plugin automatically creates a link element in the <head> section of the post's page with a rel="shorturl" attribute.
+The **Shorter Links** WordPress plugin automatically creates a link element in the <head> section of the post's page with a rel="shortlink" attribute.
 The URL in the href attribute defaults to the id number of the post in question.
 It also creates an HTTP `Link` header that also points to the shorter link.